Bidding on Morris Airport runway could begin in April

 The map of the crosswind at the Morris Airport.

-The proposed crosswind runway at the Morris Municipal Airport could go out for bid as soon as April in time for the summer construction season.
+The proposed crosswind runway at the Morris Municipal Airport could go out for bid as soon as April.

-Alderman Herb Wyeth told the City Council Monday that the bid letting will take a minimum of 90 days to be awarded, though the expectation is that it’ll talke around 120 days to settle on a final bid.
+Alderman Herb Wyeth told the City Council on Feb.
+3 that the bid letting will take a minimum of 90 days to be awarded, although the expectation is that it’ll take about 120 days to settle on a final bid.

 However, there could be a delay as to when the project actually starts, as there’s a lead time for getting the materials needed to build.

-He also said that the point-of-sale gas dispenser equipment is being installed and the rest of the equipment is expected to be delivered in two weeks.
+Wyeth said that the point-of-sale gas dispenser equipment is being installed, and the rest of the equipment is expected to be delivered in two weeks.

-The City of Morris received $11.8 million from the State of Illinois back in December 2021 for the construction of a crosswind runway.
-The project is estimated to cost around $14.7 million.
+The city of Morris received $11.8 million from the state of Illinois back in December 2021 for the construction of a crosswind runway.
+The project is estimated to cost about $14.7 million.

 Michael Urbanec